 BEng (Hons) Engineering Design Degree

-Engineering design covers the application of contemporary methodologies and technologies to achieve optimum solutions to complex engineering design problems in a creative, efficient and effective manner.
-You will develop a thorough understanding and knowledge of engineering principles, analysis, tools and practices, and the ability to apply these to the design of manufactured products and technical applications and their links with corporate sustainability of engineering businesses.
-You will develop practical understanding and capability through workshop practice, simulation and technical demonstration, with opportunities to research, explore, and apply unfamiliar or emerging technologies.
-In addition, you will develop skills of evaluating the impacts of your decisions in designing products or services that may be global and long-lasting and apply the principles of ethics as well as sustainability.
+Practical understanding and capability will be developed through workshop practice, simulation and technical demonstration, with opportunities to research, explore, and apply unfamiliar or emerging technologies.
+In addition, you will evaluate the impacts of your decisions in designing products or services that may be global and long-lasting and apply the principles of ethics as well as sustainability.

-This course enables you develop your specialisation in three pathways, either: Electrical and Electronic, Manufacturing or Mechanical.
+This degree programme allows you to specialise in one of three pathways, either: Electrical and Electronic, Manufacturing or Mechanical.

 -